Tell your candidates about the issues that matter to you and that are important to older people you know.

-You don't have to wait for candidates to call to your house.
-You can email your candidates now and encourage them to become an Age Champion in Westminister.
-You can also shares your own stories about the issues that matter to you by visiting our social media pages and using the #Act4Age hashtag - Twitter @Age_NI / Facebook.com/agenicharity
+You don’t have to wait for candidates to call to your house.
+You can email your local candidates now and encourage them to become an Age Champion in the new NI Assembly.
+You can also share your own stories about the issues that matter to you by visiting our social media pages and using the #Act4Age hashtag - Twitter @Age_NI / Facebook.com/agenicharity

 Or you can get in touch directly with the candidates through their constituency office.
 You can phone, write a letter, email or call into to their office in person.
 And, don’t forget that many candidates will be using social media to connect to people, so use this to your advantage and tell them about the things that matter to you.
 Don't forget to use #Act4Age